sinch/SinchCallingUIKit/TUTORIAL.md

 We're really interested to know how you feel about these kinds of libraries.
 Tweet me at [@cjsinch](https://twitter.com/cjsinch) or email me at [christian@sinch.com](mailto:christian@sinch.com) to let me know.

 If there is interest, we could make this a supported product feature.
-For now, enjoy the open source framework that lets you add calling in three minutes.
+For now, enjoy the open-source framework that lets you add calling in two minutes.